Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 1.2 Cuisine Selection

+The cuisine you select for your restaurant can significantly influence its success.
 Choosing the appropriate cuisine is vital for distinguishing your establishment from competitors and attracting your target customers.

 To make an informed decision, consider factors such as: